department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 This step tells users when they'll be informed about the status of their application (if denied or approved) and the next steps.
 It also sets the user’s expectation for how long it takes to receive a response.

+### Sign-in

+A [Button - Primary]({{ site.baseurl }}/components/button) that reads "Sign in to start your application" and opens a modal allowing a user to authenticate.
+The button is paired with a link which reads "Start your application without signing in" and allows the user to start the application process without authenticating.

 ### OMB information